gautemo/Gaute-Meek-Olsen/src/dev-blog/pre-commit-hook-prettier.md

 Now make some changes and perform a commit to see it all in action.

-Note that the `.git/hooks/pre-commit` file is personal on your computer, and others working on the same repository will not get this pre-commit hook the same way as if it was setup with huskey.
-But it is probably better to give each developer the choice to run prettier on save, on commit, or whenever they prefer themself.
+Note that the `.git/hooks/pre-commit` file is personal on your computer, and others working on the same repository will not get this pre-commit hook the same way as if it was set up with huskey.
+But it is probably better to give each developer the choice to run prettier on save, on commit, or whenever they prefer.

 Go to [Atlassian](https://www.atlassian.com/git/tutorials/git-hooks) to read more about git hooks.